 No work has been done to establish which provider is the best or which course best fits the needs of the council but the links to the websites of those concerned are below for ease of reference.

 - Centre for Alternative Technology (Zero Carbon Britain)

 Allerdale Borough Council is committed to doing what we can to tackle climate change by reducing our CO2 emissions and taking a lead in our communities.

 On 25 September 2019 the Council agreed a motion which outlined this commitment.
 This motion agreed by councillors pledged to reduce carbon emissions, both as an organisation and a Local Planning Authority.
 The motion was tabled and approved at the full council meeting also made the commitment to sign up - and go further than - the UK100 Agreement, a pledge to shifting to 100 per cent clean energy by 2050.

-The Council's Overview & Scrutiny committee was also requested to consider, within the next six months, how the council can:
+The council's Overview and Scrutiny committee was also requested to consider, within the next six months, how the council could:

 - Work with partners in local sustainability organisations and parish, town and county councils to help to deliver this goal through strategies, plans and shared resources